Azhrei/software101/ch01_overview/instructions.md

 ### Part 0 (setup)

-1. Open `Files` and navigate to the `software101` directory.
+1. Open `Terminal` and navigate to the `software101` directory by typing `cd software101` and pressing _Enter_ at the command prompt.
-Now, double-click on the `get_updates.sh` script.
+Execute `git pull` to pull any updates to the GitHub repository down to your virtual machine.

-You'll do this as the first step of every lab to download the latest and greatest changes from GitHub.
-(In reality, unless changes have actually been made, you can script this step.
+2. You'll do this as the first step of every lab to download the latest and greatest changes.
+(In reality, unless changes have actually been made, you can skip this step.
 But it's not difficult, so doing it is the safest play.)

 ### Part 1 (overview of `PyCharm` and Python)